Mr Edit logo

 If writing a book is rough cutting a block of text, then editing is the sculpting of that block.

 It's not an exact science.
-Ten editors may approach the same project in 10 ways.
+Ten professional editors may approach the same project in ten ways.
 Or may not approach it at all if they feel it's unsuited to their peculiar talents.

 Or interests.